Sanglorian/orcus/Orcus Player Options - current.md

  **Portfolio:** Protection, valor, honor
  **Favored Weapon:** Bastard sword

 Daughter of the sun god Thalander, Yaheine (ya-HEEN) is the faithful guardian, protector of the innocent, and champion of good.
 Channeling the power of her father, Yaheine strikes out at all evil in her path, making places safe for decent folk.
 She cannot abide fiends or the undead, and hunts necromancers and demonologists without mercy.
 She is shown as a tall woman bearing a flashing bastard sword and clad in shining metal armor, her gold hair unbound in a storm about her face like solar flames.
-When age catches up with her crusaders, they usually take up a leadership role in a community, administering fair law and keeping the peace, ready to bear arms whenever evil raises its head.
+When age catches up with her priests, they usually take up a leadership role in a community, administering fair law and keeping the peace, ready to bear arms whenever evil raises its head.
 Her followers respect those who worship Thalander, and the two closely allied churches often share space in the same temple—a sometimes awkward alliance given Yaheine’s dutifulness and faithfulness can clash with her father's mischief and appetites.

-Yaheine’s crusaders pray for their spells at dawn when the leading edge of the sun first becomes visible.
+Yaheine’s priests pray for their spells at dawn when the leading edge of the sun first becomes visible.
 Their holy days are the summer solstice and midwinter—said to be the time of year when the sun god’s priests received word that his daughter had been born and would become a champion for all good in the world.
 Common folk pray to her for fairness in all things, as well as protection in unsafe places.
 Her name is used to seal oaths as a promise of good intent.

 # Legal